Fraction Simplifier Examples

 Difference from Nearby Tools

 Use the Fractions page for direct simplification, mixed-number conversion, and LCD work.
 Use the Percent page when the same value needs to be expressed per hundred.
 Use the Scientific Calculator when you want to compare decimal approximations after simplifying.
+The key difference is that this article teaches the logic behind equivalent fractions, while the tools help you execute and verify that logic quickly.

 Study Advice